LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What do you call a group of 8 Hobbits? - A Hobbyte.
+What is the most used language in programming? - Profanity.

 <!--joke-end-->